Jacksonville University & Baptist Health12-Month Second Degree BSN Program

 There is no application deadline.
 Applications will continue to be considered on a rolling basis until the cohort is filled.

-Applications are evaluated on the following five components:
+Applications are evaluated on the following four components:

 - Cumulative GPA